raycast/extensions/extensions/zotero/README.md

 Lets consider this example: "machine learning .python .ML resnet" -> This will search for "machine learning resnet" with tags of python OR resnet.

+If you want to search for tags with whitespaces, please replace every space character by '+'.
+For eg. to search for tag, "deep learning", you will need to use ".deep+learning".

-Please not that currently only OR operation is supported for the tags.
+Please note that currently only OR operation is supported for the tags.

 This extension support a few sub commands.